Home Download Orders Contact

 Reports enable the System's activities to be analysed quickly and easily.
 With reports it is no longer necessary to constantly monitor the System and analyze the Event Log.
 Reports are generated in HTML format and then uploaded to the Internet Explorer window in FBS Server.
 Using Administrative alerts, reports can be automatically generated and sent to a designated email address or FTP/web server.

-Fig. 6.1 FBS Server - Reports.
+Fig. 6.1 FBS Server - Backup reports

 Three types of reports are available.
 They are described in table 6.1.